loscrossos/crossos_pynst/README.md

 ## Why Pynst?

 In the world of AI, Python projects are the gold standard but they are difficult to install for newbies and even for pros they are complex and cumbersome.
-There has been a new wave of "one click installers" and intsall managers.
+There has been a new wave of "one click installers" and install managers.
 The problem is usually one of those:
+* **ease of use** complex instructions make it difficult to follow and if you missclick, you realize the error several steps after when you are knee deep in dependency hell.
-* you need to disable security features in your OS ("so guys the first we do is disable security...")
+* **Security** you need to disable security features in your OS ("hi guys welcome to my channel, the first we do is disable security, else this installer does not work...")
+* **Reproducibility** That guy shares his workflow and tells you the libraries names but who do you get them from? where do these files go? why is Gamorra?
-* Some obscure installer does thing in the background but does not tell you what.
+* **Transparency** Some obscure installer does *things* in the background but does not tell you what.
-* even if they tell you the installer installs lots of things you might not want or from strange sources you can not see or change.
+* **Control** even if they tell you the installer installs lots of things you might not want or from strange sources you can not see or change.
-* you are very dependent on the author to update with new libraries or projects and can not do that yourself in an easy way.
+* **Dependency** you are very dependent on the author to update with new libraries or projects and can not do that yourself in an easy way.
-* the instructions only work on linux...
+* **Portability** the instructions only work on linux...
-* if something breaks there is no way to repair it
+* **Fragility** if something in your installation breaks there is no way to repair it
-* and hey i already installed Comfy with sweat and tears last year.. why cant you just repair my current installation??
+* **Flexibility** and hey i already installed Comfy with sweat and tears last year.. why cant you just repair my current installation??
+* **Customization** yea that installer installs abc.. but you also want to have defghijklm! but have to do it manually afterwards... manually... what is this.... the middle ages?? i like my cofee like i like my installers: customizable and open source!

 wouldnt it be great if all that was solved?